When Does One Need A Kidney Transplant? All About Kidney Disease

 2. Kidney transplant

 Dr. Kher says that dialysis is one option but there is another, more convenient option and that is a kidney transplant.
 He said, "Kidney transplant, on the other hand, is an easier way out here.
 Patients who do not wish to go through the inconvenience of dialysis can go for a kidney transplant.
 A kidney transplant is of two types.
 It includes the living-donor transplant where someone from the patient's own family or relative wishes to donate the kidney.
-And the second one is deceased donor transplant.
-This comes from a patient who is brain dead due to a stroke or died in an accident.
+And the second one comes from a patient who is brain dead due to a stroke or died in an accident.
 The heart and other organs of these patients are still functioning so they can be donated to the one in need."

 Also read: What are the latest kidney transplantation techniques?